SBA 504 Loans: Funding Your Project

 What are the Costs of SBA 504 Loans?

-The interest rates for 504 loans are “pegged to an increment above the 5- and 10- year Treasure rates.”
-In most cases, the total interest on the loan works out to 3% of the loan amount or an APR of 5%-6%.
-The interest rate structure gets fairly complicated, and your lender can provide you with more exact details.
+The interest rates for 504 loans are “pegged to an increment above the 5- and 10-year Treasury rates.”
+In most cases, the total interest on the loan amounts to 3% of the loan amount, or an APR of 5% to 6%.
+The interest rate on the portion of the loan financed by the CDC is fixed, providing predictable monthly expenses.
+The interest rate structure can become quite complicated, and your lender can provide you with more precise details.

-504 loans also come with fees generally deducted from the loan.
+504 loans also come with fees, which are typically deducted from the loan amount.
 There is a guaranty fee of 0.5% of the loan amount and an annual service fee of 0.25% of the loan amount.

 Lenders might charge additional fees.
-However, the SBA does not allow lenders to charge application or origination fees, and total fees can’t exceed 3% of the loan total.
+However, the SBA does not allow lenders to charge application or origination fees, and the total fees cannot exceed 3% of the loan amount.
+There are two loans: one from the CDC, which will provide 40% of the project, up to $5 million, in the 2nd position, and the other from an SBA-approved lender in the 1st position, which will be priced by the lender (typically around Prime).

 Borrowers who prepay a loan in the first half of the term are subject to a prepayment premium, essentially a prepayment penalty.
 There is a specific formula for the prepayment premium, which the lender can provide.

-If you pay the loan off in the second half of the term, there is no prepayment fee.
+There is no prepayment fee if you pay the loan off in the second half of the term.

 Is My Business Eligible for the 504 Loan?

-Another aspect of 504 loans that sets them apart from other SBA loans is the specific eligibility requirements.
-Most SBA loans require applicants to be for-profit businesses operating in the US that meet the SBA’s size requirements and have good to excellent credit scores (minimums are usually 650-680 depending on the lender).
+The specific eligibility requirements are another aspect of 504 loans that sets them apart from other SBA loans.
+Most SBA loans require applicants to be a for-profit company operating in the US that meets the SBA’s size requirements and has good to excellent credit scores (minimums typically range from 650 to 680, depending on the lender).

 504 loans are no different, but the business must also have the following:

-- A tangible net worth of less than $15 million.
+• A tangible net worth of less than $20 million

-- An average net income of less than $5 million for the last 2 years (after federal income taxes).
+• An average net income of less than $6.5 million for the last 2 years (after federal income taxes)

 How To Apply for an SBA 504/CDC Loan: